rogersacchelli/stock_analysis/README.md

 # Stock Analysis Tool

-This Stock Analysis Tool is a Python-based application designed to analyze stock data using various techniques.
-It generates detailed reports, optionally sending results via email.
+This Stock Analysis Tool is a Python-based application designed to analyze stock data using various trend detection techniques.
+It generates detailed reports, optionally sending results via email, and includes a backtesting feature to evaluate historical performance.

 ## Features